10 Best Sites and Apps To Sell Clothes Online

 The process is easy — take a single photo of each item you’d like to sell for professional sellers to view and bid on working with you.
 Review the proposals and choose a seller to handle the sale, from photographing to marketing to selling it and getting you paid.
 Depending on the pro you chose, you’ll make anywhere between 40% and 60% of the sales price.

 The only drawback to Flyp is the brands it’s willing to accept.
 Many of the mall stores, such as Banana Republic, Nine West and Chico’s, don’t make the cut.
 Check the complete list of what labels are acceptable.

 Where to learn more: Flyp website

 Where to download the app: The App Store

 If you have a collection of designer duds you’re ready to part with but want to make sure they’re appreciated by other fashionistas, Vestiaire Collective should be on your shortlist.
 Vestaire Collective started in France in 2009 and has 7 million high-fashion lovers in 50 countries ready to buy your pieces.

 All you need to do is download the app, fill out a listing form and upload images.
 Once the item sells, ship it to VC for free so its experts can handle the authentication of the item and send it to the buyer.
-You’ll receive up to 80% of the selling price for the item.
+Items between $80 and $16,500 have a selling fee of 12%, while items priced above $16,500 have a fixed selling fee of $2,000.
+Additionally, a 3% payment processing fee will be charged for items over $80, and a $2 fee will apply for items less than $80.
 Vestiaire Collective is a great option when you have items that don’t typically lose their value and could use international exposure to sell them for top dollar.

 Where to learn more: Vestiaire Collective website